do-not-track-me/isothiazoline-allergy/safe-and-unsafe-products.md

 ## Detergent
 - the non-liquid version of [marseille soap](https://www.ruohonjuuri.fi/collections/marius-fabre/products/marius-fabre-marseille-saippua-400-g) (these are also sold as flakes)
-- If some liquid detergent has to be used, [LV Color](https://www.lv.fi/product/lv-color-pyykinpesuneste/) is probably the least bad one.
+- If some liquid detergent must be used, [LV Color](https://www.lv.fi/product/lv-color-pyykinpesuneste/) is probably the least bad one.

 ## Wool detergent
 - [Sonett Villan ja silkin pesuaine, hajustamaton, 1 l](https://www.ruohonjuuri.fi/products/sonett-villan-ja-silkin-pesuaine-hajustamaton-1-l) (probably ok)